Skyscraper (2018 film): Plot

-Botha and a group of his men break into the Pearl and undermine the safety systems by using a water-reactive chemical to start a fire on the 96th floor, creating a barrier that renders it impossible to enter to or exit from the upper 130 floors.
-Sawyer tries to return to the Pearl, but is attacked by Xia, one of Botha's associates.
-Xia and her agents take the tablet and kill everyone at the offsite facility.
-They then use the tablet to disable the fire-extinguishing systems in the Pearl and activate the air vents to spread the fire to the upper floors.
-Zhao and Okeke send security guards to rescue Sawyer's family, but the guards are killed by an explosion and the family is believed dead.
-Urged on by Pierce, Zhao orders the remaining personnel to evacuate via helicopter, but Pierce reveals he is also an agent for Botha, killing all but Zhao, who escapes into his penthouse apartment and subsequently locking it down from any intrusion.
+Zhao provides Will with a tablet that gives him complete control over the Pearl's systems.
+Will and Ben head to the offsite facility, but a thief hired by international terrorist Kores Botha attempts to steal the tablet.
+Ben betrays and attacks Will for the tablet, resulting in Will killing Ben.
+Botha and a group of his men break into the Pearl and undermine the safety systems by using a water-reactive chemical to start a fire on the 96th floor, creating a barrier that renders it impossible to enter or exit from the upper 130 floors.

+Will tries to return to the Pearl, but is attacked by Xia, one of Botha's associates.
+Xia and her agents take the tablet, kill everyone at the offsite facility, and use the tablet to disable the fire-extinguishing systems in the Pearl and activate the air vents, spreading the fire to the upper floors.
+Zhao and Okeke send security guards to rescue Will's family, but the guards are killed in an explosion and the family is believed dead.
+Urged on by Pierce, Zhao orders the remaining personnel to evacuate by helicopter.
+Pierce, another of Botha's accomplices, kills all of them as Zhao escapes into his penthouse apartment and locks it down from any intrusion.
+Hong Kong Police Force Inspector Wu and his team attempt to secure the Pearl and capture Will, who is believed to be behind the incidents.
+Will evades them and makes his way into the Pearl above the fire barrier using a crane from an adjacent building.
+He kills Pierce before Pierce can kill his family, though Georgia is separated from the others.

-Inspector Wu leads the local police to secure the Pearl and capture Sawyer, who is believed to be behind the incidents.
-Sawyer evades them and makes his way into the Pearl above the fire barrier using a crane from an adjacent building.
-Sawyer kills Pierce before Pierce can kill Sawyer's family, though Georgia is separated from the others.
-Sawyer has Sarah and Henry ride through the fire barrier in a free-fall elevator before applying the emergency brakes, letting them escape safely; Sarah immediately explains the situation to Wu and that Botha's men will likely escape via parachute to a nearby landing zone.
-Sawyer searches for Georgia, and after finding her they are captured by Botha, who demands Zhao in return for Georgia.
-Sawyer is forced to dangerously scale the outside of the building to access the security panel for Zhao's penthouse, then enters and confronts Zhao.
-Zhao explains that Botha had extorted money from him during the $6 billion construction project, but Zhao kept a detailed computer file of the transactions, which can reveal accounts and names of three crime syndicates Botha works for; Botha instigated the attack to obtain the records.
+Will has Sarah and Henry ride through the fire barrier in a free-fall elevator before applying the emergency brakes, letting them escape safely; Sarah immediately explains the situation to Wu and that Botha's men will likely escape via parachute to a nearby landing zone.
+Will finds Georgia, but they are captured by Botha, who demands Zhao in return for Georgia.
+Will is forced to dangerously scale the outside of the building to access the security panel for Zhao's penthouse, then enters and confronts him.
+Zhao explains that Botha had extorted money from him during the $6 billion construction project by threatening to cripple his workforce, but he kept a detailed computer file of the transactions as insurance, which can reveal accounts and names of three crime syndicates Botha works for, so Botha instigated the attack to obtain the records since his employers threaten to kill him.